lola81tlr/Taylor_Swift_fanpage/her_albums/speak_now.md

 This album reflects her transition from adolescence to adulthood, and fans find it very relatable.

 She toured this album from February 2011 to March 2012, and this is her first album to diverge from her previous country style.
+According to *Big Machine Records*, her recording studio at the time, *Speak Now* sold over 5.8 million copies worldwide.